126punith/react-native-enhanced-pdf/README.md

 - ✅ **Android 15+ Ready** - Future-proof architecture
 - ✅ **Google Play Approved** - Meets all current and future requirements
 - ✅ **Drop-in Replacement** - Easy migration from existing libraries

+## 🎉 Version 3.0.0 - Major Release with Complete Feature Sync!

+**Complete synchronization of all features from development package with enhanced Android capabilities!**

+### 🚀 **What's New in v3.0.0:**
+- **📦 Complete Feature Sync** - All features from local development package now in production
+- **📥 FileDownloader Module** - Native Android module for downloading files to public storage using MediaStore API
+- **📂 FileManager Module** - Native Android module for opening Downloads folder with multiple fallback strategies
+- **🔧 PDFTextExtractor Utility** - JavaScript wrapper for native text extraction with search capabilities
+- **✅ Enhanced Structure** - Complete src/utils directory with all utility modules
+- **✅ Android 10+ Support** - Scoped Storage compliant with MediaStore API for Android 10+
+- **✅ Legacy Support** - Backward compatible with Android 9 and below using legacy storage
+- **✅ Smart Notifications** - Download completion notifications with "Open Folder" action
+- **✅ Text Search & Statistics** - Advanced text extraction with search and statistics features
+- **✅ Production Ready** - All development features now available in stable release

+## 🎉 Version 2.2.8 - Android File Download & Management Features!

+**New Android native modules for file download and folder management with MediaStore API support!**

+### 🚀 **What's New in v2.2.8:**
+- **📥 FileDownloader Module** - Native Android module for downloading files to public storage using MediaStore API
+- **📂 FileManager Module** - Native Android module for opening Downloads folder with multiple fallback strategies
+- **✅ Android 10+ Support** - Scoped Storage compliant with MediaStore API for Android 10+
+- **✅ Legacy Support** - Backward compatible with Android 9 and below using legacy storage
+- **✅ Smart Notifications** - Download completion notifications with "Open Folder" action
+- **✅ Immediate Visibility** - Files are immediately visible in file managers after export
+- **✅ Multi-Strategy Folder Opening** - Multiple fallback strategies for maximum device compatibility

 ## 🎉 Version 2.2.7 - iOS Codegen Fix & New Architecture Support!